zero-one01/pass-winmenu/README.md

 release builds.

 For convenience, the release builds also contain a portable GPG installation, which pass-winmenu uses by default.
-If you already have GPG installed, you can delete the `lib/GnuPG` directory and all its contents, and edit the config file to point pass-winmenu to your GPG installation.
+If you already have GPG installed, you may want to use that instead.
+In that case, edit the config file to point pass-winmenu to your GPG installation and, optionally, delete the `lib/GnuPG` directory and all its contents.
 Future releases will also provide a version without GPG.

 ## Setup